 - What have you put off in your life?
 (Examples: education, a new job, having children, ending a relationship, confronting something or someone, the next step, etc.)

 - What problem or facet of life have you not addressed?
-(Examples: spirituality, faith, emotions, creativity, childhood dreams, goals as an adult, issues with your mom, issues with your dad, issues with another person, issues with your boss, follow up on health issues, etc.)
+(Examples: spirituality, faith, emotions, creativity, childhood dreams, goals as an adult, issues with your mom, issues with your dad, issues with another person, issues with your boss, follow-up on health issues, etc.)

 - What do you feel you do not have control over in your life?

-How to Stop Having Reccurring Dreams
+How to Stop Having Recurring Dreams

-Obviously, that is easier said than done.
+Obviously, this is easier said than done.
 If the steps above helped you identify a possible meaning to the dream, then as you address the issue the dream highlights for you, the dream will change, and you will begin to progress through the steps towards resolution.
-Your dreams will reflect your progress and you may be able to gauge how well you are doing based on the evolution of your dreams.
+Your dreams will reflect your progress, and you may be able to gauge how well you are doing based on the evolution of your dreams.

 Dream Work: How to Resolve Issues Within Dreams